henrikvtcodes/intellisnake/README.md

 IntelliSnake is a fun new version of the classic game Snake that comes with features such as:

 - 2P Multiplayer
-- an algorithmic opponent (not yet developed)
+- an algorithmic opponent
-- Chaos Mode
+- Classic single player

 ## Gamemodes